top of page

 And out they creep and back again for ever.

-Two Houses is one of Edward Thomas’s more mysterious, enigmatic poems.
+Two Houses is one of Edward Thomas’s more mysterious, haunting poems.
 Entries in his field note books provide some partial answers and point towards the two houses that inspired the poem.
 However some of the evidence is confusing and there are gaps, so some speculation is required to provide a more complete answer to the poem’s mysteries.

-There is a reference in Edward Thomas’s last notebook, written in 1915, to the origins of the poem.
+However the starting point to deciphering the poem is a reference in Edward Thomas’s last notebook, written in 1915, to the origins of the poem.
 He wrote:

 “Dog that barks/barked so hoarse and old by Luff’s house (near old farmyard & trees) and also by river - Rother under echoing banks.”